Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Metrics/2020-04-02-From_Word_Embedding_To_Document_Distances.md

 ---
 layout: post
-title: From Word Embeddings To Document Distances.
-Kusner et al. ICML.
-2015.
+title: From Word Embeddings To Document Distances
-subtitle: Title of paper - From Word Embeddings To Document Distances.
-Kusner et al. ICML.
-2015.
+subtitle: Title of paper - From Word Embeddings To Document Distances
 category: NLP papers - Metrics
 tags: [metrics, distance]
 permalink: /2020/04/02/From_Word_Embedding_To_Document_Distances/